 Your course fees cover the cost of studies, and include loads of great benefits, such as the use of our library, support from our expert Employability team, and free use of the IT equipment across our campuses.

 You will be charged a maximum of £60 for any compulsory residential trips in the UK.
-Non-residential day excursions are included in the tuition fee and other non-compulsory opportunities, in the UK and abroad, may also be offered, and these will be charged at full cost to students.
-A valid passport and any associated visas will also be required for field trips outside of the UK.
+Non-residential day excursions are included in the tuition fee and other non compulsory opportunities, in the UK and abroad, may also be offered, and these will be charged at full cost to students.
+All students will be expected to provide their own appropriate fieldwork clothing.
+A valid passport and any associated visas and vaccinations will also be required for field trips outside of the UK.

 If you're undertaking a placement year, you'll need to budget for accommodation and any travel costs you may incur whilst on placement.
 Many of our placement students do earn a salary whilst on placement which can help to cover these living costs.